 - Improved Dwarf Lisbon: As the name suggests, this is a compact version of the Lisbon lemon tree which is more suitable for small spaces or container gardening.
 Dwarf Lisbon lemon trees are thorny and evergreen, and the fruits have a sharp, acidic taste.

 Advantages of Keeping Lemon Trees Small

-Small lemon trees are easier to manage and care for in small spaces.
+As a landscape gardener specializing in urban gardens, I’ve found that small lemon trees are much easier to manage and care for in small spaces.